-ANNUAL EMERGENCY RESPONSE COMPETITION TEAM: 0 TIME: Recharge Sequence Commen Invert extinguisher and open nozzle to clear dry chemical from hose 1 yes and relieve all pressure remaining in the shell.
-2 , voc Put extinguisher in upright position and place hose back into normal 2 yes position.
+TEAM: 0 TIME: Recharge Sequence Comme 1 yes Invert extinguisher and open nozzle to clear dry chemical from hose , and relieve all pressure remaining in the shell.
+2 yes Put extinguisher in upright position and place hose back into normal / position.
 Place nozzle back into the holder and insert safety pin.
 3 yes remove cartridge guard and spent cartridge.
-4 yes Remove the fill cap slowly and bleed off any residual pressure. - Place funnel into fill opening and fill extinguisher to rated capacity 5 yes with dry chemical.
-C Clean the fill opening threads and gasket sealing surface of the shell.
-6 yes Clean threads and gasket on the fill cap - If fill cap has red indicator stem, pull down to reset before installing 7 yes cap 0 Operate the puncture lever to make sure the lever works freely, insert 8 yes safety pin.
-Remove the safety shipping cap from the replacement cartridge and 0 weigh the cartridge.
-Weight must be within 1/2 ounce of the weight 9 yes stamped on the cartridge.
+4 yes Remove the fill cap slowly and bleed off any residual pressure.
+5 yes Place funnel into fill opening and fill extinguisher to rated capacity 0 , with dry chemical.
+6 yes Clean the fill opening threads and gasket sealing surface of the shell.
+U , Clean threads and gasket on the fill cap 7 yes If fill cap has red indicator stem, pull down to reset before installing , yes сар 8 yes Operate the puncture lever to make sure the lever works freely, insert 0 yes safety pin.
+Remove the safety shipping cap from the replacement cartridge and 9 yes weigh the cartridge.
+Weight must be within 1/2 ounce of the weight 5 yes stamped on the cartridge.
 Judge must be informed of the cartridge weight and scale weight of the cartridge.
-40 Ensure puncture pin is fully retracted and screw the full cartridge onto 10 yes the receiver until tight.
-44 Replace the cartridge guard making sure you don't cut the hose, also 11 yes making sure the guide forks inside the guard fits over the cartridge.
-Attach visual inspection seal through puncture lever and over hose and 12 yes under hose confiner or through the safety pin and around cartridge receiver.
+10 yes Ensure puncture pin is fully retracted and screw the full cartridge onto 10 yes the receiver until tight.
+11 yes Replace the cartridge guard making sure you don't cut the hose, also 11 yes making sure the guide forks inside the guard fits over the cartridge. yes Attach visual inspection seal through puncture lever and over hose and 12 under hose confiner or through the safety pin and around cartridge receiver.
 13 yes Clean extinguisher 14 yes Record date of recharge on the tag attached to the extinguisher.
 Total 14 JUDGE